dannielperez/kerberos-sidecar/README.md

 ### .Keytab file
+A keytab file can be created using many methods:
-- You can crete a keytab file using JRE or JSDK
+- Using JRE or JSDK, using the [ktab utility](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/ktab.html)
-- You can also create it using microsoft server using [ktpass utility](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass)
+- Using microsoft server using the [ktpass utility](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/ktpass)
+- Inside a unix system, there is a [docker container with all steps](https://github.com/simplesteph/docker-kerberos-get-keytab)

 ### kerberos sidecar container